Unreasonable denial and liquor laws: Consumers contest current alcohol selling practices

-Dozens of parents have shared tales of supermarkets refusing to sell them alcohol when their children are with them.
+Dozens more parents have shared tales of supermarkets refusing to sell them alcohol when their children are with them.

 Yesterday the Herald told the story of a mother who was stopped from buying alcohol at a supermarket because she had her children with her.
 The resulting media attention led to Countdown NZ apologising to her for being "overcautious".